About our hospitals - Southend University Hospital

 This is calculated by using the AA route master.
-We use the Hospitals postcode and the home postcode that you are registered with.
+We use the hospital's postcode and the home postcode that you are registered with.
 You will receive 15p a mile.
 If you can produce a car parking ticket we will reimburse £3.10 for your parking.
-If you are more than 3 hours we can pay for your parking by receiving a receipt that is obtainable from the car park pay machine when you pay for your parking.
+If you are more than three hours, we can pay for your parking by receiving a receipt that is obtainable from the car park pay machine when you pay for your parking.

 Bus and Train tickets

-We will reimburse you for your bus and/or train fare if you show us your tickets.
+We will reimburse you for your bus and/or train fare if you present your tickets.
 We can only pay for the patient who has the appointment.

-We do not pay for Taxi travel unless you have a letter from your GP stating that you cannot travel to hospital by public transport.
+We don't pay for Taxi travel unless you have a letter from your GP stating that you cannot travel by public transport.

 How do I claim?

 Please claim on the day at the Customer Services between 9am and 5pm, Monday to Friday - remember to bring your tickets and your appointment card plus proof of entitlement.
 Any backdated claims for up to three months can be claimed by filling out a HC5 form and posted with any receipts/tickets to the address given on the form.